0-mazooon-0/5-Star-HackerRank/README.md

 # 5-Star-HackerRank
-The problems I solved on HackerRank and their solution !!
+The problems I solved on HackerRank and their solution.
+Thanks for Reading !!!